AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 While you rest your power grows; those that disrupt this hibernation should beware.
 When you complete a Long Rest, you gain Temporary Hit Points equal to your Constitution modifier plus your level.
 While you have these Temporary Hit Points, your Unarmoured Defense increased to 13 plus your Dexterity and Constitution modifiers, as your armoured scales build themselves around you.

 In addition, your heightened senses keep you dangerous, even in your slumber.
-You are aware of your surroundings even while Sleeping, and if you enter a combat with the Surprised condition you are able to begin the combat by entering your Rage, before any other creatures get the chance to act.
+You are aware of your surroundings even while Sleeping, and if you enter a combat with the Surprised Condition you are able to begin the combat by entering your Rage, before any other creatures get the chance to act.

 \column